cqylunlun/GLASS/README.md

 Thanks for the great inspiration from [SimpleNet](https://github.com/DonaldRR/SimpleNet/).

 ## License
-The code and datasets in this repository are licensed under the [MIT license](https://mit-license.org/).
+The code and dataset in this repository are licensed under the [MIT license](https://mit-license.org/).